 15 Can an appeal be made and its decision served via the internet?

-See the replies to questions 1 and 9.
+See the answers to questions 1 and 9.

 16 Is it possible to initiate enforcement proceedings via the internet?

-Judicial documents issued in enforcement proceedings are subject to the same generally applicable provisions as the communication of procedural documents.
+Judicial documents issued in enforcement proceedings are subject to the same common law rules as apply to the service of procedural documents.
 See the answer to question 1.

 17 Can the parties or their legal representatives consult on-line cases?
 If so, how this can be done?